Will everything I store be kept together?

 How is restoration different from conservation?

 Restoration is the attempt to bring an artifact closer to its original properties.
 It is a form of conservation—other forms include stabilization, which is proper, archival storage and handling to minimize deterioration over time.
 While we can repair and restore some film, no preservationists can bring film in advanced stages of decay back to its original state.
-That’s why we urge collection owners to act with urgency and priority to preserve their irreplaceable content.
+That’s why we urge collection owners to act with urgency and priority to preserve their irreplaceable media.

 What is an archive?